 The bound in (11) further improves when either (i) the centers of the spheres of S lie on V (or on some other constant-degree variety), or (ii) the spheres of S have the same radius.
-In both cases, S is only three-dimensional, so the bound improves to for any $\varepsilon > 0$ .
-When both conditions hold-the spheres are congruent and their centers lie on V-we have only two degrees of freedom (it is now better to use degrees of freedom rather than dimensionality), and the bound improves still further to
+In both cases, S is only three-dimensional, so the bound improves to for any $\varepsilon > 0$.
+When both conditions hold-the spheres are congruent and their centers lie on V - S is only two-dimensional with respect to V, and the bound improves still further to